t4d-gmbh/voter-turnout-in-switzerland/README.md

 4. Swiss official commune register (bfs.admin.ch)
 5. Statistiques des élections cantonales du 18 avril 2021 (ne.ch)

+All links to the data sources can be found in the [References](#references) section.
 To ensure the traceability of the analysis, all data files were stores in the *data/original* directory of this repository.
 The  *Swiss official commune register* we only used to assign the municipalities to the cantons.

 ## Data preprocessing